 Mary Huggins Gamble Professor Emeritus

-Daniel Horowitz, Mary Huggins Gamble Professor of American Studies, Smith College Emertus, is a historian whose work focuses on the history of consumer culture and social criticism in the United States during the 20th century.
-He has spent most of his career at Scripps College in California (1972-88), where he eventually was Nathaniel Wright Stephenson Professor of History and Biography, and at Smith College (1989 to 2012), where he directed the American studies program for 18 years and was, for a time, Sylvia Dlugasch Bauman Professor of American Studies.
-For 2010-11, he was the Ray A. Billington Visiting Professor of U.S. History at Occidental College and the Huntington Library.
+Daniel Horowitz, Mary Huggins Gamble Foundation Chair and Professor of American Studies Emeritus, Smith College, is a historian whose work focused on the history of consumer culture and social criticism in the U.S. during the 20th century.
+He spent most of his career at Scripps College in California (1972-88) where he eventually was Nathaniel Wright Stephenson Professor of History and Biography and at Smith College (1989 to 2012) where he directed the American Studies program for 18 years and was, for a time, Sylvia Dlugasch Bauman Professor of American Studies.
+For 2010-11, he was the Ray A. Billington Visiting Professor of U.S. History at Occidental College and Huntington Library.

-Among the honors he has received are two fellowships from the National Endowment for the Humanities; one from the National Humanities Center; an appointment as Honorary Visiting Fellow at the Schlesinger Library, Radcliffe College, Harvard University; and for 2008-09 a fellowship from the John Simon Guggenheim Foundation.
+Among the honors he has received are two fellowships from the National Endowment for the Humanities and one from the National Humanities Center; an appointment as Honorary Visiting Fellow at the Schlesinger Library, Radcliffe College, Harvard University; and for 2008-09 a fellowship from the John Simon Guggenheim Memorial Foundation.
 In 1997, the American Studies Association awarded him the Constance Rourke Prize for his 1996 article "Rethinking Betty Friedan and The Feminine Mystique: Labor Union Radicalism and Feminism in Cold War America," American Quarterly.
-The American Studies Association awarded him its 2003 Mary C. Turpie Prize for “outstanding abilities and achievement in American studies teaching, advising and program development at the local or regional level.”
+The American Studies Association awarded him its 2003 Mary C. Turpie Prize for “outstanding abilities and achievement in American Studies teaching, advising, and program development at the local or regional level.”

-He lives with his wife, the historian Helen L. Horowitz, in Cambridge, Mass.
-They have two children—Ben, a computer scientist in the Bay Area and Sarah, an associate professor of history at Washington and Lee University.
+He lives with his wife, the historian Helen Lefkowitz Horowitz, in Cambridge, Mass.
+They are the parents of two children—Ben, a computer scientist in the Bay Area and Sarah, an Associate Professor of History at Washington and Lee University.